ericzji/nginx-openshift-lab/docs/class1/module4/lab1.rst

                     repository: ericzji/nginx-plus-ingress-nap
                     tag: 2.4.1-ubi

+        Click Save, and Reload

+        .. note::  Make sure you pull the Ingress Controller image with App Protect.
+In this Lab, we alreafy loaded NGINX Plus image with App Protect to local registry.

     #.
-After running the command, we need to wait for the KIC pod to become available. you can use a command like:
+After reload, we need to wait for the KIC pod to become available. you can use a command like:

         .. code-block:: BASH

-           oc get pods --all-namespaces --watch
+           oc get pod -n nginx-ingress --watch

     #.
-Once it we have 1/1 ``plus-nginx-ingress`` ready.
+Once it we have 1/1 ``my-nginx-ingress-controller-nginx-ingress`` ready.
 You can press ``ctrl-c`` to stop the watch.

         .. image:: ./pictures/ingress-ready.png